z-shell/docs/wiki/zi/01-introduction/Usage.md

   light-mode pick"async.zsh" src"pure.zsh" \
     sindresorhus/pure

-# Binary release in archive, from GitHub-releases page.
+# Binary release in the archive, from GitHub-releases page.
 # After automatic unpacking it provides program "fzf".
 zi ice from"gh-r" as"program"
 zi light junegunn/fzf

-# One other binary release, it needs renaming from `docker-compose-Linux-x86_64`.
+# One other binary release, needs renaming from `docker-compose-Linux-x86_64`.
 # This is done by ice-mod `mv'{from} -> {to}'.
 There are multiple packages per
-# single version, for OS X, Linux and Windows – so ice-mod `bpick' is used to
+# single version, for OS X, Linux, and Windows – so ice-mod `bpick' is used to
-# select Linux package – in this case this is actually not needed, ZI will
+# select Linux package – in this case, this is not needed, ZI will
 # grep operating system name and architecture automatically when there's no `bpick'.
 zi ice from"gh-r" as"program" mv"docker* -> docker-compose" bpick"*linux*"
 zi load docker/compose